holoviz-topics/examples/doc/getting_started.md

-# Getting Started
+# Getting started

 This website consists of isolated fully described projects, runnable locally and also deployed as public examples on the [Anaconda Enterprise (AE)](https://www.anaconda.com/products/enterprise) platform, generously maintained by [Anaconda](https://www.anaconda.com).

-## Run Online
+## Run online

 Examples that have online deployments, either as runnable read-only notebooks or web applications, link these deployments at the top of their page.

-## Run Locally
+## Run locally

-All of the examples on this website have a link to download the project as a ZIP.
+All of the examples on this website have a link to download the project as a ZIP file.

 To run an example locally, first install [anaconda-project](https://anaconda-project.readthedocs.io).